langestefan/langestefan.github.io/_posts/guides/interactive-blog/2025-02-13-interactive-julia-plotting.md

 citation: true
 ---

-The other day I was thinking, *wouldn't it be cool to have 3D interactive visualizations inside blog posts?*
+*Wouldn't it be cool to have 3D interactive visualizations inside blog posts?*

 From an engagement perspective this would be awesome.
 Instead of serving static images, we could have interactive plots that the reader can play around with.
 Potentially